-Inside:￼ You’ve probably heard about the dangerous effects of heavy metals on the body￼, but have you truly considered how they could be effecting your health?
+Inside: Have you considered how the dangerous effects of heavy metals on the body could be affecting you?
 Read on to learn more about heavy metals and tips to keep your family safe.

-I didn’t know the effects of heavy metals on the body until I visited my first holistic doctor at the Mind Body Medical Center in July 2017.
+I didn’t know the effects of heavy metals on the body until I visited my first holistic doctor after finding out I have a rare, motor neuron disease.

-During the first visit, I explained that I had the early signs of ALS.
-The doctor listened closely, then spent the next 30 minutes grabbing medical books off his shelf and reading through different case studies and symptoms.
+During the first visit, the doctor listened closely to my symptoms, then spent the next 30 minutes grabbing medical books off his shelf and reading through different case studies and symptoms.

 After he was done, he looked at me and said, “Well, it’s clear that Western medicine can do nothing for you.”